jonnonz1/nz-statute-book/acts/public/2004/forests-amendment-act-2004.md

 ## Part 1 — Amendments to principal Act

 ### 3 Interpretation
-(1) Section 2(1) of the principal Act is amended by repealing the definition of the term landholding, and substituting the following definition:.
+(1) Section 2(1) of the principal Act is amended by repealing the definition of the term landholding, and substituting the following definition:
   - **landholding** means an estate, right, title, or interest of any kind in or over an area of land by or under which indigenous timber may be harvested; but does not include an interest by way of charge or security
 (2) Section 2(1) of the principal Act is amended by inserting in the definition of the term planted indigenous forest, after the words means any indigenous, the word timber.
-(3) Section 2(1) of the principal Act is amended by inserting, after the definition of the term Secretary, the following definition:.
+(3) Section 2(1) of the principal Act is amended by inserting, after the definition of the term Secretary, the following definition:
   - **specified Maori land** means land having the status of Maori land or General land owned by Maori, as defined in section 4 of Te Ture Whenua Maori Act 1993, and originally reserved or granted under—
     (a) the South Island Landless Maori Act 1906; or (b) section 12 of the Maori Land Amendment Act 1914; or (c) section 88 of the Reserves and Other Lands Disposal and Public Bodies Empowering Act 1916; or (d) section 110 of the Maori Purposes Act 1931
-(4) Section 2(1) of the principal Act is amended by repealing the definition of the term timber, and substituting the following definition:.
+(4) Section 2(1) of the principal Act is amended by repealing the definition of the term timber, and substituting the following definition:
   - **timber** —
     (a) means—
       (i) trees (excluding cuttings, suckers, and shoots); and